sdondley/ClimateChangeChat/fast_as_fuck_perl_language_server_and_completion.md

 * throw some code in there that's not formatted and has obvious mistakes
     * you should see perlcritic and the syntax checker throw errors at you
     * fix the code to make the errors disappear
+* The mappings used below come from the lua code snippet
+    * Change them if they are not to your liking

 ### use perltidy
 * tldr: `<space>f` triggers formatting